WeiChengTseng/NTHU-CV-hw1/results/index.md

 			```
 2. hybrid images
 	* construct a 2D guass filter
-		- `cutoff_frequency`: the standard deviation of the Gaussian blur that will remove the high frequencies from one image and remove the low frequencies from another image
+		- `cutoff_frequency`: the standard deviation of the Gaussian blur that will remove the high frequencies from one image and remove the low frequencies from another image.
+The larger cutoff_frequency is, the blurer the image is.
 		- code:
 		`gaussian_filter = gauss2D(shape=(cutoff_frequency*4+1,cutoff_frequency*4+1), sigma = cutoff_frequency)`
 	* use the guass filter to remove the high frequency features
 	* get high frequency feature by minusing the low frequency feature

-## Excution
-	$ python proj.py

-## Installation
+## Installation and Excution
 * package
 	> numpy, matplotlib, scipy
 * How to run your code?
-	> `python proj1.py`
+	> `$ python code/proj.py`
 ### Results

 <table border=1>